GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/07.361-370/09.We-Are-on-the-Lord's-Side/docs.md

 ---
+title: |
-title: 369.
-We Are on the Lord's Side
+    369. We Are on the Lord's Side - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 369.
+We Are on the Lord's Side.
+Who is on the Lord's side?
+Who will serve the King?
+Who will be His helpers Other lives to bring?
+Who will leave the world's side?
+Who will face the foe?
+Who is on the Lord's side?
+Who for Him will go?
+By Thy call of mercy,  By Thy grace Divine, We are on the Lord's side, Saviour, we are Thine.
+    keywords:  |
-    keywords: Christ in Song, We Are on the Lord's Side, Who is on the Lord&#039;s side?,
+        Christ in Song, adventhymnals, advent hymnals, We Are on the Lord's Side, Who is on the Lord's side?.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 369. WE ARE ON THE LORD'S SIDE
+####  Christ in Song,

 ```txt
 1.